downflux/go-kd/README.md

 # go-kd

-Golang k-d tree implementation with duplicate coordinate support
+Golang K-D tree implementation with duplicate coordinate support

 See https://en.wikipedia.org/wiki/K-d_tree for more information.